 Study staff at the HIV care sites will be trained for the Prevention for Positives study procedures and on human subject requirements.
-Using a randomized approach algorithm, study staff will sequentially approach potential subjects in the waiting room and inform them of the study using a brief, standardized recruitment script.
-Those individuals refusing study participation will be asked if they will provide brief, anonymous demographic data, to assess comparability to study participants.
+Clinic or study staff will systematically approach potential subjects in the waiting room or during consultation and inform them of the study.
+Brief, anonymous demographic data will be noted for those individuals refusing study participation, to assess comparability to study participants.
 Persons who are interested in the study will be assessed for eligibility and consented in a private area of the clinic.
 The study staff will provide information to the participant on the use of the tablet computer and headphones, and assist the participant with the anonymous ID log-in and beginning of the session, after which the staff person will remain nearby only to provide assistance if the participant requests it.